Managing Cold Sores Before Your Dental Visit in West Ryde

 - valacyclovir (Valtrex)

-Because it is essential to use these medicines quickly, you may want to consider holding a prescription in hand, ahead of any symptoms.
-This way you can begin medication at the moment you feel a cold sore coming on.
+Because it is essential to use these medicines promptly, consider holding a prescription in hand before any symptoms appear.
+This way, you can start medicine as soon as you feel a cold sore coming on.

 If a cold sore has erupted